 - Voluntarily withdrew or “stopped out” for a period of at least two semesters (not including summer) but not more than two years

 - Left the College of Education in good academic standing

 - Have not exceeded the maximum term of eligibility

 Teacher licensure requirements may change at any time by action of the Illinois State Board of Education.
 Students desiring readmission to a teacher licensure program may be required to satisfy new requirements in order to obtain the University's recommendation for licensure.

 Petition for Re-entry

-Students who meet the criteria listed below must complete a Petition for Re-Entry.
+Students who meet at least one the criteria listed below must complete a Petition for Re-Entry.

 - Any University of Illinois student who voluntarily “stopped out” for more than two calendar years AND has not exceeded the maximum terms of enrollment eligibility.